iurimb/Bee-Nest-Computer-Vision/README.md

 Codes are found in the "training_loop" and "detect_count_and_track" folders.
 The training_loop code is easily executed by just inserting your 'data.yaml' file_path into the "data" variable.

 The detect, track and count codes are also easily executable (abstracting from the dependencies...
 I'm on it ASAP) by plugging in the model_weights path and the video_file path into the code.
+Below the imports, you'll find:

+model_weight = "INSERT_WEIGHTS_PATH"
+model = YOLO('model_weight')
+VIDEO_PATH = "INSERT_VIDEO_PATH"

+That should do it.

 **OBSERVATIONS**:
 **1)** I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
 I uploaded my "Line_Zone" file together with the code.